ourient/cervidaze/src/about.md

   <h1>about</h1>
   <p>my name is reyn. i'm a 2X year old writer and serial hobbyist based in california. i entered the world as someone entranced by media and i am going to exit the world as someone disgusted by it.</p>
   <p>i&apos;m constantly struggling with words, which has manifested itself in many ways&semi; i've written essays, articles, poems, screenplays, and most recently, songs. this site serves as a repository for all of these pursuits (and hopefully more).</p>
-  <p>i decided to move my creative work to neocities out of frustration and spite towards the attention
+  <p>i decided to move my creative work to neocities out of spite towards the attention
-    economy. my day job already has me making shallow, morally bankrupt content on the same five social media platforms for 40 hours a week, so i would prefer if the rest of my life wasn't also wasted on selling my soul to capital. it's probably the best decision i've ever made for my creative life.</p>
+    economy. my day job already has me editing shallow, morally bankrupt content on the same five social media platforms for 40 hours a week, so i would prefer if the rest of my life wasn't also wasted on selling my soul to capital.</p>
-  <p>thanks for visiting.</p>
+    <p> this is probably the best decision i've ever made for my creative life.<br>thanks for visiting.</p>
 </main>

 <aside class="border right-side order-one" id="connect">